dodoburner/catalog-of-my-things/README.md

 # Description the project.

-> In this project, you will create a console app that will help you to keep a record of different types of things you won: books, music albums, movies, and games.
-Everything will be based on the UML class diagram presented below.
-The data will be stored in JSON files but you will also prepare a database with tables structure analogical to your program's class structure.
+> In this project, we created a console app that will help you to keep a record of different types of things you won: books, music albums, movies, and games.
+Everything is based on the UML class diagram presented above.
+The data is stored in JSON files but we also prepared a database with tables structure analogical to the program's class structure.

 ### Languages